 My mother cooked like most women of her era — boiled cabbage until it was limp and colourless, cooked meat until the final trace of blood was drained and then cooked it some more.
 Her spices were limited to mixed herbs and Keens curry powder, neither of which altered her dull, lifeless cooking.

 You can’t imagine my delight when I arrived in India to discover that eating was something to savour.
 No longer did I have to chew and chew on the same piece of tough meat until my jaw ached.
-I loved South Indian food so much, I put on weight and I’m still eating spicy dishes almost every day.
+I loved South Indian food so much, I put on weight when most travellers grew thinner from Delhi belly.